 Load Pin Installation Instructions

-To maximize the measurement accuracy and performance of the Strainsert Load Pins, the following installation guidelines, including; pin orientation/loading, dimensional requirements, and material properties are provided.
+To maximize measurement accuracy and performance of the Strainsert Load Pins, the following load pin installation instructions, including load pin orientation/loading, dimensional requirements, and material properties are provided.
 In addition, Strainsert factory calibrations are intended to simulate installed conditions, however, it is recommended that an in-place calibration be performed to account for any installation, tolerance, and/or alignment influences affecting sensor measurement.

-Click Here for our Load Pin Quick Start Guide for help with setup and installation of our Load Pin products.
+Click Here for our Load Pin Quick Start Guide for help with setup and installation of our Load Pins.

 1. Load Pin Orientation and Loading

-The purpose of the Anti-Rotation Devices is to provide and maintain proper angular alignment of the Load Pin/Bolt with the load P. Strain Gage circuit orientation in the Load Pin/Bolt is based on load angle.
+The purpose of the Anti-Rotation Devices is to provide and maintain proper angular alignment α of the Load Pin/Bolt with the load P. Strain Gage circuit orientation in the Load Pin/Bolt is positioned in-line with the load vector P.

 With the Clevis structurally fixed in position, and the load P applied through and in the axial direction of the Eye, but at a varying angularity with the Clevis, a Key Pin type (A) Anti-Rotation and Retaining Device may be required.
-When forces involved, and Pin/Bolt size or circumstances allow, a different type Key (D) may be considered in such cases.
+When forces involved, and Pin/Bolt size or circumstances allow, anti-rotation brackets Key (D) may be considered when modifications to the existing hardware are not allowable.
+Custom anti-rotation brackets are designed to eliminate the need for tapped holes or other modifications to the surrounding structure.
+In addition, a dowel pin Key (E) may be used if minor modifications are allowable.

 When the Eye is in a structurally fixed position, and the loads P/2 are applied through and in the axial direction of the Clevis, but at varying angularity with the Eye, then a Keeper Plate (B or C) type Anti-Rotation Device will be required.

-In Pin/bolts with DP less than 2-inches, the Keeper Plate (C) will retain in one direction only, requiring a Retaining Ring or Nut.
-(However, no axial forces should be applied to the Clevis Pin during installation or use.)
+In Pin/bolts with DP (pin diameter) less than 2-inches, the Keeper Plate (C) will retain in one direction only, requiring a Retaining Ring or Nut.
+(However, no axial forces should be applied to the Clevis Pin during installation or use, as this will influence the load pin stress and the calibration results).

 Spacers are sometimes useful to take up excessive clearance between the Clevis and the Eye, to minimize the lateral motion of the Clevis Pin/bolt, and to fix the location of the internal Strain Gage Installations in the shear planes between the Clevis and the Eye.
 Please see our clevis pin specification drawing below for further details.